-Report on Internal Control Over Compliance of the Air Quality Improvements Fund
+Report on Internal Control Over Compliance of the Air Quality Improvement Trust Fund

 The management of the City is responsible for establishing and maintaining effective internal control over compliance with the type of compliance requirements referred to above.
-In planning and performing our audit, we considered the City's internal control over compliance with the types of requirements that could have a direct and material effect on the Air Quality Improvements Fund to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audit, we considered the City's internal control over compliance with the types of requirements that could have a direct and material effect on the Air Quality Improvement Trust Fund to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the City's internal control over compliance.

 A deficiency in internal control exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that a material noncompliance will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention by those charged with governance.
+A significant deficiency in internal control over compliance is a deficiencies, in internal control over compliance is a deficiency, or a combination of over compliance will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance that is less severe than a material weakness in internal control over compliance.